mezantrop/ts-warp/README.md

 # <PREFIX>/etc/ts-warp.sh restart -v 4
 ```

-ts-warp understands `SIGHUP` signal as command to reload configuration and
+ts-warp understands `SIGHUP` signal as the command to reload configuration and
 `SIGINT` to stop the daemon.

 Use `ts-pass` to encode passwords if requred.
 See examples in [ts-warp.ini](examples/ts-warp.ini)